palsreturn2/FloodDam/README.md

 1) Download the codes in a folder in as many machines as you want to run the program.

-2) Open the Master.py and Client.py in each of the machines and change the variables "OWN_IP" and "MASTER_IP" with the machine's IP and master machine's IP.
+2) Open the Master.py and Client.py in each of the machines and change the variables "IP" and "MASTER_IP" with the machine's IP and master machine's IP.
 You can arbitrarily choose a Master machine.

 3) Install flaskr.
 You need this to run the web service program.